Is counseling confidential? Can my professors or my parents find out I’ve been seen at CAPS?

-CAPS provides individual, couples, and crisis counseling, as well as consultations if you are concerns about someone else.
-Individuals seeking couples counseling must both be students at UCM.
-In addition, we plan to offer a number of groups this school year.
+CAPS provides individual, group, couple’s, crisis counseling, as well as consultations if you have concerns about someone else.
+Individuals seeking couple’s counseling must both be students at UCM.

 Simply call CAPS at (209) 228-4266 or stop by the Counseling Center to make an appointment.

-CAPS is located on the first floor of the Recreation and Wellness Building, just underneath the health center.
+CAPS is located on the first floor of the Recreation and Wellness Building, just underneath the health center next to the gym.
 The physical address is:

 5200 N. Lake Road

 Do I need an appointment to see a psychologist?

 Yes, unless you fit specific criteria and are determined to be in crisis.
 You can call CAPS at 209-228-4266 in order to schedule an appointment.
 Please know that depending on the volume of services being provided at the time you call that you may have to wait (1-4 weeks) before being able to see a psychologist; therefore it may be most helpful to contact CAPS as soon as possible.
 This wait time is consistent with community mental health practices.

 The number of sessions depends on your presenting concerns.

 What do I talk about?